| | |

 • Bay Leaf: Adds a subtle, earthy aroma to the broth as it simmers.
 Remove it before serving to avoid any bitter bites.

-• Cornstarch: Used to thicken the stew, combine it with cold water to prevent lumps.
+• Cornstarch: Used to thicken the stew.
+Combine it with cold water to prevent lumps.

 • Ground Beef (Lean): The main protein in the dish, using lean ground beef, keeps the stew from becoming overly greasy.

-It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+It’s important to note that when making substitutions in recipes, the texture and flavour may be slightly different.
 However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions